 6. Team member interview

-Interview a key member of your team—for example, your founder, CEO or lead product developer.
+Interview a key member of your team — like your founder, CEO or lead product developer.
 Focus on a topic that your audience would find interesting and introduce them to the people behind the business.
 For example, you could ask your founder what inspired her to start the company or ask your product developer how they solve challenging design problems.

 7. Q&A with a prospective customer or client

 Identify a customer who has recently purchased your product or is about to close on a deal with your sales team.
 See if they’re open to answering a few questions on camera with someone from your team.
-This type of video marketing content helps address real customer challenges and nudge them closer to purchasing.
+This type of video content marketing addresses real customer challenges and nudges them closer to purchasing.

 8. User-submitted product video

-User-submitted videos can be hard to get, but they’re highly valuable.
-A video of a customer using your product and demonstrating its features is much more compelling than a product demo video produced by your company.
-User-generated content shows brand advocacy in addition to ease of use.
+User-generated content can be hard to get, but they’re highly valuable.
+Sharing a video of a customer using your product and demonstrating its features might be more persuasive to perspective buyers than a company-generated video.
+Not to mention, it knocks brand advocacy out of the park.